 Demand is based on predictions from the Czech electricity and gas market operator (OTE, a.s.).
-The predictions are updated every year in November and contain three scenarios, which is similar to the three ENTSOG scenarios.
+The predictions are updated every year in November and contain three scenarios, which are similar to the Slow Progression, Blue Transition and Green Evolution ENTSOG scenarios.